SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

     ![](./images/dep4_4.JPG)

-   -	Click Add Profile Property and enter the following details to enable the plugin.:
+   -	Click Add Profile Property and enter the following details to enable the plugin.
-        - Key: PluginCertificateHash_NameOfThePlugin
+        - Key: PluginCertificateHash_AttendeeAnalyticsPlugin
         - Data Type: String
         - Unit: Text
         - Value: Enter the key value saved from the thumbprint